 We further conducted a mini meta-analysis (Goh et al., 2016) for the image and efficiency/effectiveness effects, and their interactions.
 Here we used a regression framework, and point-biserial correlations as effect sizes, as in the main analyses.
-Given the experimental design, and matching the ANOVAs, we used effect coding (+/-.05).
-The meta-analysis include positive efficiency/ effectiveness only (as we only had negative information in two studies), and in study 4 we used the average effect of early and late presentation.
+Given the experimental design, and matching the ANOVAs, we used effect coding (+/-.5).
+The meta-analysis included positive efficiency/ effectiveness only (as we only had negative information in two studies), and in study 4 we used the average effect of early and late presentation.
 This analysis indicated a robust effect of the image manipulation, no reliable influence of efficiency/effectiveness, and a borderline significant interaction between these factors.
-The interaction indicated that the image effect was suppressed when presented together with efficiency or effectiveness information (see Figure 1 and right-hand column in Table 1).
+The interaction suggested that the image effect was suppressed when presented together with efficiency or effectiveness information (see Figure 1 and right-hand column in Table 1).